|Detail of the front portico of McMahon Hall, home of the Department of Greek and Latin (credit: CUA)|

 6. OPTIONAL: You may also submit recent (last 3 years) scores from the Graduate Record Exam (GRE), if you have taken it.
 Please note that GRE scores are not required to support an application to a certificate program in the Department of Greek and Latin.
 If you do wish to submit them, however, CUA's GRE code is 5104.

 7. OPTIONAL: You may establish your placement level in Latin by taking the winter/December administration of the Latin SAT II exam and having your score sent directly to CUA (CUA's SAT code is 5104).
 Students who elect to take the Latin SAT II do not need to take the department's Latin placement exam.
 However, only the winter/December testing date will produce scores in time for you to begin language studies during the following summer, if your score shows that elementary- or intermediate-level work is needed prior to your beginning certificate-eligible courses.

 Latin SAT II scores are not employed in admissions decisions; they are used for language placement purposes only.
 Please note that if you choose this option, you must take the Latin SAT II during the academic year prior to entering a certificate program.
 Test scores from study in high school (Latin SAT II, IB, AP) cannot be accepted under any circumstances as placement instruments for applicants to certificate programs; high school scores are used in this department for undergraduate placement only.

 If you miss the Latin SAT II date but apply to and are admitted to a certificate program requiring Latin, you may take the department's Latin placement exam instead.
 (The department's Greek placement exam is the only option for this language, since there is no SAT II test for Greek.)

-All Non-Degree Application materials should be sent to the following address:
+Uploading these supplementary materials is always the easiest way to submit them.
+But any Non-Degree Application materials submitted in hard copy should be sent to the following address:

 Office of Graduate Admissions